 Last month, Cynthia Germanotta appeared on the mental health podcast, Hilarious World of Depression to further express the value of Mental Health First Aid alongside president and CEO of National Council, Linda Rosenberg.
 More recently, Lady Gaga stopped by a special SoulCycle class to show her support and gratitude to the cyclists who were recently trained in Youth Mental Health First Aid by her very own mother.
 Yes – Cynthia Germanotta also happens to be a Youth Mental Health First Aid Instructor!

-We at the National Council for Behavioral Health cannot thank Lady Gaga, Cynthia Germanotta and Born This Way Foundation enough for their support, and for being the huge champions of Mental Health First Aid that they are.
+We at the National Council for Mental Wellbeing cannot thank Lady Gaga, Cynthia Germanotta and Born This Way Foundation enough for their support, and for being the huge champions of Mental Health First Aid that they are.